ckupchak/ckupchak.github.io/_pages/contact.md

 Likewise, I am happy to be of service to others when it fits within the constraints of my available time and effort.

-Please do no hesitate to be in touch by one of the following means.
+Please do not hesitate to be in touch by one of the following means.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;My email is [orion.penner [at] epfl.ch](mailto:orion.penner@epfl.ch).